elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 * There is no default value for this setting.
 * When present, [`password`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-password) is also required.

-A user name when using HTTP Basic Authentication to connect to {{es}}.
+A user name when using HTTP Basic Authentication to connect to Elasticsearch.